 Key points about stillbirth

-- A baby is stillborn when they die during pregnancy (or in-utero/in the womb) after the 20th week of pregnancy or if the baby weighs more than 400 grams (where gestation is unknown).
+- A baby is stillborn when they die in the womb after the 20th week of pregnancy or weigh more than 400 grams (where the dates are uncertain).

 - Not all the causes of stillbirth are known and it’s not possible to prevent every stillbirth.